Cyqlone: A Parallel, High-Performance Linear Solver for Optimal Control: Benchmark results

 The solver run times for \cyqpalm{} (\qpalm{} using \cyqlone{} as an inner solver) are compared to those of HPIPM with the \textit{speed} profile in \Cref{fig:box-time-spring-mass-wang-boyd-2008,fig:box-time-spring-mass-wang-boyd-2008-M}.
 One set of experiments measures the run times when the solvers are initialized using all zeros, and another measures the run times when the solvers are initialized with the shifted solution of a previous problem.
 Specifically, we solve a single optimal control problem (excluded from the measurements) and apply the first controls from the solution to the system, as in MPC.
 The resulting state is used to construct a second OCP, and we measure the solver run time for this second problem, using the solution to the first problem as an initial guess, after shifting it over by one time step (repeating the variables for the last stage).

-Experiments are carried out on an Intel Core i7-11700 processor at 2.5\,GHz (without frequency scaling to reduce noise in the timing measurements), using all eight processors and a vector length of four.\,\footnote{Even though the processor supports a maximum vector length of eight, it lacks a dedicated functional unit for 512-bit floating-point operations.
+Experiments are carried out on an Intel Core i7-11700 at 2.5\,GHz (without frequency scaling to reduce noise in the timing measurements), using all eight processors and vector length four.\,\footnote{Even though the processor supports a maximum vector length of eight, it lacks a dedicated functional unit for 512-bit floating-point operations.
 Instead, two 256-bit units are combined to carry out 512-bit operations \cite[\S 12.9]{fog_microarchitecture_2024}, resulting in a similar throughput for vector lengths four and eight.
 Since the working set for vector length eight is larger, using a vector length of four is preferable.}

 \Cref{fig:box-time-spring-mass-wang-boyd-2008} shows how the solver run times scale for various horizon lengths $N$, and \Cref{fig:box-time-spring-mass-wang-boyd-2008-M} shows how the solver run times scale for various numbers of masses $M$.
-For the longest horizon length $N=256$ and with $M=12$ masses, the worst-case run time of \cyqpalm{} is over five times faster than the worst-case run time of HPIPM.
-This allows the sampling time to be reduced considerably for the same compute budget in real-time applications such as MPC.
-When warm-starting the solvers, \cyqpalm{} is over ten times faster in terms of worst-case run time, and the speedup observed for the average run times is even larger.
-The speedup factors for other combinations of $M$ and $N$ are listed in \Cref{tab:speedup-time-cold,tab:speedup-time-warm}, without and with warm starting, respectively.
-The first value in each cell is the average of the quotients of the total solver run times for all problem instances, and the second value is the quotient of the maximum (worst-case) run time of all problem instances for each solver.\,\footnote{That is, the quotient of the maxima, in contrast to the maximum of the quotients.
+For the longest horizon length $N=256$ and with $M=12$ masses, the worst-case run time of \cyqpalm{} is over six times faster than the worst-case run time of HPIPM.
+This allows the sampling time to be reduced considerably in real-time applications such as MPC.
+When warm-starting the solvers, \cyqpalm{} is over thirteen times faster in terms of worst-case run time, and over twenty times faster on average.
+The speedup factors for other combinations of $M$ and $N$ are listed in \Cref{tab:speedup-time-cold,tab:speedup-time-warm} (without and with warm starting, respectively).
+The first value in each cell is the average of the quotients of the total solver run times for all problem instances, and the second value is the quotient of the maximum (worst-case) run time of all problem instances for the two solvers.\,\footnote{That is, the quotient of the maxima, in contrast to the maximum of the quotients.
 We are interested in the former because it determines the minimum sample time that can be used in real-time control applications.}